 Collaboration is a vital employability skill within the creative industries and this module allows you to develop these skills, making use of University facilities and with the support of academic staff.
 Within this module framework you are able to create an interdisciplinary project with students from complementary disciplines across the School and wider Faculty.

 In your second year you will have the opportunity to replace 20 credits of study with the following module:

-Critical Practice provides the opportunity to adopt an increasingly autonomous commitment to your individually chosen direction.
-These directions are established with guidance and academic rigour through individual tutorials, guest professionals, workshops, group discussion and peer participation.
+This module provides the opportunity for you to adopt an increasingly autonomous commitment to your individually chosen direction.
+These directions are established with guidance through individual tutorials, guest professionals, workshops, group discussion and peer participation.
 It creates an environment where passion and dedication to creative activity can flourish.
-In this, the qualities of imagination and invention carry a high premium.
+In this, the qualities of imagination and invention are highly important.

-The purpose of the module is to enable you to undertake a sustained, in-depth and theoretically informed research project.
-It is a culmination of your three years of study and should be a personal inquiry, of a professional standard and a celebration of you as a work ready practitioner.
+The purpose of this module is to enable you to undertake a sustained, in-depth and theoretically informed research project.
+It is a culmination of your three years of study and should be a personal inquiry, of a professional standard, and a celebration of you as a work ready practitioner.

-All modules on your course contain a practical final outcome, whether it is a film, an installation or an animation.
+All modules on your course have a practical final outcome, whether it is a film, an installation or an animation.